RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 It returns the top n results along with predicted graph explanations.
 You have the option to limit the maximum number of disease (via `n_diseases=<n>`)/drug (via `n_drugs=<n>`) nodes to return.

 This cannot be applied to non drug nodes (nodes that do not belong to either of 'biolink:biolink:Drug', 'biolink:ChemicalEntity', or 'biolink:SmallMolecule'), and non disease/phenotypic feature nodes (nodes that do not belong to either of 'biolink:biolink:Disease', 'biolink:PhenotypicFeature', or 'biolink:DiseaseOrPhenotypicFeature').
+Also, `infer` cannot be used within a DSL query that also has an
+`expand` statement, if any of the query nodes are shared between the `expand` and `infer` statements.

 #### parameters: